 “This money is not going to Hollywood, and I think that’s a lot of the misconception is that $200 million are being paid out by Texas taxpayers, and it’s just going straight back to California,” Fousheé said.
 “That’s not it.
 It stays locally.
 These are local dollars.”

-Hutson, who owned an advertising agency for 20 years, was a publicist and creative director before she joined the film collaborative certificate program.
-She has always seen herself working on a Hollywood set.
+Hutson, who owns an advertising agency, and is a publicist and creative director decided to join the film collaborative certificate program.
+She has always seen herself working on a set.

 “My professors were so great,” Hutson said.
 “The students you know have become like friends in a community.
 We just support each other, and opportunities started becoming available.”